Mbilia Bel: 1988–1995: Departure from Afrisa International and releases

 The recruitment of Faya Tess continued to fuel internal discord within Afrisa International, impacting the orchestra's consistency on their forthcoming record Contre ma volonté.
-M'bilia Bel departed from Afrisa International to pursue a solo career, citing the lack of transparency in management and the conflation of professional and personal relationships.
+Mbilia Bel departed from Afrisa International to pursue a solo career, citing the lack of transparency in management and the conflation of professional and personal relationships.
 She briefly collaborated with a Gabonese producer in Libreville before relocating to Paris, where she joined forces with guitarist Rigo Star Bamundele.

-In 1988, M'bilia Bel debuted with her solo studio album Phénomène, which includes six songs.
+In 1988, Mbilia Bel debuted with her solo studio album Phénomène, which includes six songs.
 It was produced by her record label, Mbilia Production, and distributed through Mélodie Distribution.
 Phénomene was recorded at Studio Davout.
 Rigo Star Bamundele arranged, provided backing vocals, and mixed the album at Studio Plus XXX.
 The album achieved immense success in Kinshasa and Brazzaville, as well as internationally.
 The album's eponymous single and "Tika Bazuwa" teased her stormy relationship with Tabu Ley.

-In 1989, M'bilia Bel teamed up with Rigo Star and Madilu System for a trio album project called Exploration, which blended Congolese rumba, soukous, and rap.
+In 1989, she teamed up with Rigo Star and Madilu System for a trio album project called Exploration, which blended Congolese rumba, soukous, and rap.
 Produced by Kilimanjaro Int'l Productions and distributed internationally, the album was reissued in CD format in 1997 by Terrascape in Belgium.

-M'bilia Bel released her second studio album, Désolé!!!, in 1991.
-It was co-produced by Celluloid, a French record label, and KS Production and consisted of eight tracks available in both LP and CD formats.
-The music was conceived, arranged, and programmed by Rigo Star, who included drums, percussion, and synthesizers.
-Rigo Star played all guitar and bass parts and contributed to the backing vocals.
-M'bilia Bel then worked with Rigo Star on a joint album titled Ironie, which came out in 1993.
+Mbilia Bel released her second studio album, Désolé!!!, in 1991.
+It was co-produced by Celluloid, a French record label, and KS Production and consisted of eight tracks.
+Désolé!!! was composed, arranged, and programmed by Rigo Star, who included drums, percussion, and synthesizers.
+He played all guitar and bass parts and contributed to the backing vocals.
+Mbilia Bel then worked with him on a joint album titled Ironie, which came out in 1993.
 The nine-track album was produced by Celluloid, with Rigo Star handling the production and musical arrangement.
-That same year, M'bilia Bel released the ten-track album 8/10 Benedicta, produced by A Music Production in Belgium and later reissued in 1994 by SonoDisc in France.
+That same year, Mbilia Bel released the ten-track album 8/10 Benedicta, produced by A Music Production in Belgium and later reissued in 1994 by SonoDisc in France.